willettk/galaxyzoo2/README.md

 The final catalog products are stored in the tables/ directory.
 Tables 3-5 (which match their numbering in the paper) are stored as zipped CSV, FITS, and VOTable files.

 Please feel free to fork and to send pull requests if you have a GitHub account.
 Email me if you have any questions!

+The **code** in this repo is licensed under the MIT license.
+The paper is under the MNRAS copyright.